What is the female athlete triad?

 Being a competitive athlete

 Playing sports that require you to check your weight often

-Not having time to spend with your friends because sports take up all your free time
+Not having time to spend with your friends because your sport takes up all your free time

 Exercising more than is necessary for your sport

 Being pushed by your coach or your parents to win at all costs

 What are the signs of female athlete triad?

 Some symptoms of the female athlete triad are weight loss, absent or irregular periods, fatigue and stress fractures.

 Why should I worry about this now, while I'm young?

 If you don't have periods for more than three to four months, it can hurt your bone strength.
 You start to lose strength in your bones after only a few months with no periods.